kuhcaktyerdna/gitlab-global-search/README.md

 + `raw` — (Optional) Determines the way of writing the report data: in raw `.txt` file or in `.md` file.
 + `cache-repos` — (Optional) If enabled, stores fetched repositories in a separate file in `output/repos.json`.

+In case, when `search` param was not provided, user will be asked to provide search term during runtime.

 To avoid inputting the data about the repo and access token, those data can be stored as environment variables under the `REPO` and `ACCESS_TOKEN` keys. </br>